Kyrie890514/sentence-bank/book/The-Almanack-Of-Naval-Ravikant.md

 ### Build Or Buy Equity In A Business

-- If you don't own apiece of a business, you don't have a path towards financial freedom.
+- If you don't own a piece of a business, you don't have a path towards financial freedom.

 ### Find A Position Of Leverage